alwinsanjo007/House-Rent-Prediction-Website/README.md

 # House Rent Prediction Website

 This is a Flask-based web application for predicting house rents using machine learning models.
 Users can input various features of a property, and the system will provide an estimated rent based on the trained model.
+Using Linear regression.

 ## Features